 Welcome to the St. Anthony’s Community!
 Current and former Catholics interested in an alternative vision of Church, as well as those of other faiths, will find St. Anthony’s an attractive and welcoming place to gather on Sunday mornings.
 Our priests, who preside at our Eucharistic celebrations and other sacramental functions, are duly prepared and ordained without regard to their marital status or gender.
 The words of one of our favorite hymns says it perfectly: All are welcome in this place!

 Sunday Mass is held at 9:30 am in the St. Anthony Chapel at 2300 Garden Street behind Santa Barbara’s Old Mission.
 The entrance, is via a private drive at the intersection of Garden and Pueblo Streets.
 Drive through the two stone pillars on the right and follow the asphalt driveway.
 As you drive, you’ll see a sign on the left directing you to the parking lot.
 You can also click on the address below for a Goggle map.

 We hope you join us.

 Who we are…

 St. Anthony’s is an inclusive Catholic community where all are welcomed.
 We exercise Eucharistic hospitality; we invite all believers to share in the liturgy of God’s word, the breaking and sharing of bread, and the service of others.
 No one is turned away.
 Our welcome is deep and sincere.

 We are a hospitable and friendly people.
+We take our worship seriously, but we don’t stand on ceremony.
 Our love for each other–and all in attendance– is palpable.
 We say of ourselves: “We are a pilgrim people, a people on the journey, a people seeking and responding to truth.
 We are witnesses to Christ, who is salt, leaven and light.”